youyanggu/covid19_projections/index.md

 ## Recent Updates

 * **June 11:** We have extended our projections to October 1, 2020.
-* **June 10:** We have narrowed our confidence intervals for US country-level projections to account for increased certainty regarding reopenings.
-See how we compute confidence intervals [here](/model-details/#confidence-intervals).
+* **June 10:** We launched the C19Pro Score for both cases and deaths to show where weekly cases and deaths are changing the most.
+They are shown in the first two maps on our new [Maps](/maps) page.
 * **June 8:** We added a map that shows how cases are changing in each state/country.
 Scroll down below to see it, or click [here](#covid-19-dashboard)
-* **June 6:** We launched a new [Maps](/maps) page to better visualize our projections for both US states, Europe, and global countries

 ## Current US Projections
 ### Updated Daily - Last Updated: June 11 (3am ET):